TylerKotkin/programming-language-classifier/README.md

 This program is designed to take a snippet of code and identify the programming language used.

+Two ipython notebooks are contained in the repository:
+* programming_language_classifier.ipynb used a MultinomialNB classifier.
+* custom_programming_language_classifier.ipynb uses a custom classifier.

 ### <div align="center">Compatible Languages </div>
 * C (.gcc, .c)